ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 Name of each map is made up of its prefix followed by .nc extension.

 Define in this section prefixes for all the meteorological **input** variables you would like let LISVAP run with.
-Below the prefix configuration of the meteorological input variables from the EFAS dataset as an example.
+The prefix configuration of the meteorological input variables for the EFAS dataset is shown below as an example.

  ```xml
 <group>